CyberT33N/Socket.IO-Example/README.md

         "usertoken": "mocha2"
     }]
 }]
-// In order to use Unit Test we aswell a testing room.
+// In order to use Unit Test we add as well a testing room.
 ```